Relative entropy and the Pinsker product formula for sofic groups: Introduction

-and so that $\mu_{i}\otimes \mu_{i}$ is also almost supported on the space of microstates for $X\times X.$ One of the main results of \cite{AustinAdd} is that this implies that there is a way to produce (at random) a microstate for $G\cc (X\times Y,\mu\otimes \nu)$ for any other action $G\cc (Y,\nu)$ (assuming $G\cc (Y,\nu)$ has microstates to begin with).
-Austin also showed that the existence of a sequence $\mu_{i}\in\Prob(X^{d_{i}})$ which locally and doubly empirically converges to $\mu$ is independent of the compact model.
-We thus define $G\cc (X,\mu)$ to be \emph{strongly sofic} (with respect to $(\sigma_{i})_{i}$) if there is some compact model for $G\cc (X,\mu)$ (equivalently for all compact models) so that there is a sequence $\mu_{i}\in \Prob(X^{d_{i}})$ which locally and doubly empirically converges to $\mu.$ This ends up being a crucial property which allows us to prove a product formula for Pinsker factors.
+Lastly, we require that $\mu_{i}\otimes \mu_{i}$ is also almost supported on the space of microstates for $X\times X.$ One of the main results of \cite{AustinAdd} is that the existence of a sequence of measures $\mu_{i}$ with $\mu_{i}\to^{lde}\mu$ implies that there is a way to produce (at random) a microstate for $G\cc (X\times Y,\mu\otimes \nu)$ for any other action $G\cc (Y,\nu)$ (assuming $G\cc (Y,\nu)$ has microstates to begin with).
+We thus define $G\cc (X,\mu)$ to be \emph{strongly sofic} (with respect to $(\sigma_{i})_{i}$) if there is some compact model for $G\cc (X,\mu)$ so that there is a sequence $\mu_{i}\in \Prob(X^{d_{i}})$ which locally and doubly empirically converges to $\mu.$ By \cite[Corollary 5.18]{AustinAdd}, this does not depend upon the choice of compact model for $G\cc (X,\mu).$ Strong soficity ends up being a crucial property which allows us to prove a product formula for Pinsker factors.